OhItsShaun/Time/README.md

 # ⌚️ Time [![Build Status](https://travis-ci.org/OhItsShaun/Time.svg?branch=master)](https://travis-ci.org/OhItsShaun/Time)

-A Swift package to represent time by hour and minute, with an API to retrieve the time of astronomical phases (such as sunset and sunrise) from 3rd party service.
+A Swift package to represent time by hour and minute with an API to retrieve the time of astronomical phases (such as sunset and sunrise) from 3rd party service.

 ## Simple Time
-A value of `Time` represents time by its hour and minute; `Time(hour: 13, minute: 30)`.
+A value of `Time` represents time by its hour and minute, `Time(hour: 13, minute: 30)`.

 `Time` supports basic arithmetic operations: